 Attribute "system_roles" can be used to pin the check item to a specific system role (or IT admin roles).

-Note: Attribute system_attributes may only filter with regard to attributes that are associated to the type of landscape object that corresponds to the given config store, e.g.: Config Store ABAP_INSTANCE_PAHI is implemented on instance level.
-Therefore it is not possible to apply the Extended Sid as system attribute (system_attributes="ESID:<ExtendedSiD>".
+Attribute system_attributes filters with regard to attributes that are associated to the type of landscape object that corresponds to the given store, e.g.: Store ABAP_INSTANCE_PAHI is implemented on instance level.
+Therefore, it is not possible to apply the Extended Sid as system attribute (system_attributes="ESID:<ExtendedSid>".